AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Evaluation Analysis

-Under domain-exclusive training, contrastive VLMs degrade on the opposite domain: field-trained models transfer to lab setting better than the inverse.
-This suggests lab-only training encourages reliance on clean, low-variance cues that do not transfer to real-world settings, whereas field-only training yields classifiers that tolerate cleaner lab imagery.
-Compared to CNNs, contrastive VLMs exhibit more stable cross-domain behaviour, though substantial degradation persists under extreme lab-to-field mismatch.
+Under domain-exclusive training, contrastive VLMs degrade on the opposite domain: field-trained models transfer to lab settings better than the inverse.
+This suggests that lab-only training encourages reliance on clean, low-variance cues that do not transfer to real-world settings, whereas field-only training yields classifiers that tolerate cleaner lab imagery.
+Compared to CNNs, contrastive VLMs exhibit similar but slightly more stable cross-domain behaviour, though substantial degradation persists under extreme lab-to-field mismatch.